 The protection of children and educational facilities from COVID-19 is essential.
 Precautions are required to prevent the possible spread of COVID-19 in school environments; still, care must be taken to avoid disgracing students and staff who the virus may have endangered.

 The general preventive measures of COVID-19 involve simple public health measures to decrease the risk of acquiring COVID-19.
 These measures have to be followed by all faculty, students, employees, and visitors in skill or entrepreneurship training organizations, higher educational institutions conducting doctoral courses, and post-graduate studies in technical and professional programs requiring laboratory or experimental work.
-In the inadequacy of a vaccine or effective therapeutic medications, preventive measures such as good hygiene practices, handwashing, cough etiquette, disinfection of surfaces, and social distancing, describe the significant weapons against COVID-19.
+Preventive measures such as good hygiene practices, handwashing, cough etiquette, disinfection of surfaces, and social distancing, are significant weapons against COVID-19.
 Importantly, the ones who are eligible to be vaccinated, should get the shot before entering the educational institutions to avoid unwanted spread of infection.

 COVID-19 is a modified strain of coronavirus that has not been identified earlier in humans.
-The COVID-19 is the cause of respiratory illness disorder first detected in Wuhan, Hubei province, China.
+The COVID-19 is a respiratory illness disorder that was first detected in Wuhan, Hubei province, China.

 The symptoms may include: